-4.2.4 Multiple Fixed Block Method
+[HK]4.2.4 Multiple Fixed Block Method

 This Method is an expansion of the Fixed Block Method and allows more than two Suppliers, a Primary and many Secondary Suppliers, to split Active Energy.
 The Active Energy is split into fixed integer blocks of kWhs to be taken by Fixed Suppliers and the variable element of energy is allocated to one Supplier, the Variable Supplier.
 If Suppliers wish to change roles as either a Variable or Fixed Supplier a minimum of 5 WDs notice must be given to the HHDC.
 However, in all applications of the Multiple Fixed Block Method there shall be only one Supplier nominated as the Variable Supplier.